Abu Jayed: International career

 In February 2018, he was named in Bangladesh's Twenty20 International (T20I) squad for their series against Sri Lanka.
 He made his T20I debut for Bangladesh against Sri Lanka on 18 February 2018.
 In June 2018, he was named in Bangladesh's Test squad for their series against the West Indies.
-He made his Test debut for Bangladesh against the West Indies on 4 July 2018.
+He made his Test debut against the West Indies on 4 July 2018.

 In August 2018, he was one of twelve debutants to be selected for a 31-man preliminary squad for Bangladesh ahead of the 2018 Asia Cup.

 In April 2019, he was named in Bangladesh's squad for the 2019 Cricket World Cup.
 On 13 May 2019, he made his ODI debut for Bangladesh, against the West Indies, in the fifth match of the tri-series in Ireland.
-In Bangladesh's next match of the tri-series, and Jayed's second ODI, he took his first five-wicket haul in ODIs, with five wickets for 58 runs against Ireland.
+In Bangladesh's next match of the tri-series, and Abu Jayed's second ODI, he took his first five-wicket haul in ODIs, with five wickets for 58 runs against Ireland.